HABS-BRAIN/ai-driller/articles/eeg-gcnn.md

 To prepare the EEG data for GCNN input, a minimal and standardized preprocessing pipeline was applied designed to preserve the clinical realism and structural characteristics of the signals:

 1. **Selection of a common subset of bipolar montage electrodes (8 channels):**
-   The following bipolar pairs were used:
+   The following bipolar pairs were used by the authors:
    - F7–F3, F8–F4
    - T7–C3, T8–C4
    - P7–P3, P8–P4